 Several projects have been completed, and projects are expected this summer at Tanana, Tanacross, and Tetlin.
-The requirements are that the villages participate in the construction, and then handle the operation and maintenance of the equipment.
+The reparticipate in the construction. and then handle the operation and maintenance of the equipment.

 To start a project, the village council submits a project proposal.
 It is considered, along with other projects, by a review committee.
 If it is accepted, a priority is assigned.